Solidarity, social justice and equity

 Project Manager

 Gabriel Townsend Darriau is an experienced project manager dedicated to community empowerment.
 After earning a bachelor's degree in urban planning, he worked for several years in project management in the environmental field before joining La Petite Maison in 2021.
-He is currently also pursuing a certificate in real estate at Université du Québec à Montréal, with the goal of making real estate work for a more just and equitable city.
-He is also a community organizer and has participated in a number of citizen initiatives, including in connection with climate change and access to housing.
+He is currently pursuing a certificate in real estate at Université du Québec à Montréal, with the goal of making real estate work for a more just and equitable city.
+He is also a community organizer and has participated in a number of citizen initiatives, including in connection with art, climate change, access to housing and economic justice.

 Fannie Lézarts